 The Board structure and composition is of a size which is fiscally responsible whilst facilitating effective decision-making.
-As a consequence of the size and ownership structure of the Company, the current composition of the Board does not include a majority of independent directors (a departure from ASX Corporate Governance Recommendation 2.4), however the Board is of the view that its current directors possess an appropriate mix of skills, experience and expertise to enable the Board to discharge its responsibilities and deliver the Company's corporate objectives.
+The Chairman is elected from the members of the Board.
+The current Chairman, Vince De Santis, has been an independent director since 1 January 2022.
+The responsibilities of the Chairman are set out in the Board Charter.
+From 1 January 2022, the composition of the Board has been made up of a majority of independent directors).
+The Board is of the view that its current directors possess an appropriate mix of skills, experience and expertise to enable the Board to discharge its responsibilities and deliver the Company's corporate objectives.